 Complications in major surgical procedures are not common, but can include:

 If you lose a certain amount of blood, you may need blood transfusions.
 There’s a small risk of problems with transfusions, some of which can be serious.
 If you’re concerned about needing a blood transfusion, talk to your doctor before surgery.
 You may be able to save (bank) some of your own blood in the weeks before surgery so it can be given back to you during the operation if needed.
 This is called autologous transfusion (aw-tahl-uh-gus trans-few-zhun).
 For more information, see Blood Transfusion and Donation, which you can read online or get by calling our toll-free number.

 Damage to nearby tissues: Damage to internal organs and blood vessels can happen during surgery.
 Again, doctors are careful to allow as little damage as possible.

 Drug reactions: Some people have reactions to the drugs used (anesthesia) or other medicines needed during surgery.
 Although rare, these can be serious because they can cause dangerously low blood pressures.
 Your doctors will watch your heart rate, breathing rate, blood pressure, and other signs throughout the surgery to look for this.

 Damage to other organs: Surgery can lead to problems with other organs, such as the lungs, heart, or kidneys.
 These problems are very rare but can happen and can be life-threatening.
 They are more likely to happen to people who already have problems with these organs.
 This is why doctors get a complete medical history and do tests to look for possible risks before an operation is done.

 Some problems after surgery are fairly common, but are not usually life-threatening.

 Pain: Almost everyone has some level of pain after surgery.
 Some pain is normal, but it should not be allowed to slow down your recovery.
 There are many ways to deal with surgical pain.
 Medicines for pain range from aspirin and acetaminophen (Tylenol®) to stronger drugs, like codeine and morphine.

-You can get more information in our booklet called Pain Control: A Guide for Those With Cancer and Their Loved Ones.
+You can get more information on pain medicines and how they’re used in our Guide to Controlling Cancer Pain.